hyperledger/indy-plenum/docs/source/catchup.md

         it requests them explicitly.
         -  Once the node that is catching up has sufficient (`Quorums.consistency_proof`, `f+1`) and consistent `ConsistencyProof` messages, it knows how many transactions it needs to catchup.
-     - Step 2: request transactions from other nodes
+     - Step 2: request and apply transactions from other nodes
         - The transactions are requested from other nodes by equally distributing the load.
         If a node has to catchup 1000 txns and there are 5 other nodes in the network, then the node will request 200 txns from each.
         - The transactions are requested only from the nodes the catching up node is connected to.
-        - The node catching up sends a `CatchupReq` message to other nodes and expects a corresponding `CatchupRep`.
+        - The catching up node sends a `CatchupReq` message to other nodes and expects a corresponding `CatchupRep`.
         - If the node does not receive sufficient or consistent `CatchupRep`s under a timeout (see `CatchupTransactionsTimeout`), it requests missing ones from other (connected) nodes.
+2. Catchup Other Ledgers
+     - Step 1: learn how many transaction to catch-up
+        - Since audit ledger is already caught up at this step, and it contains the status of every other ledger, the last audit ledger transaction is used to learn how many trasnactions every ledger needs to catch-up.
+        This guarantees consistency of all ledgers after catch-up, that is all ledgers are caught up till the same value.
+        See [Audit Ledger](audit_ledger.md) for more details.
+        - If the audit ledger is empty, then the same approach to learn how many transaction to catch-up as for audit ledger is used for every other ledger.
+      - Step 2: request and apply transactions from other nodes
+        - The same as for audit ledger.

-# Catchup Actors
+### Catchup Actors
-The catchup is managed by a object called `LedgerManager`.
-The `LedgerManager` maintains a `LedgerInfo` object for each ledger and references each ledger by its unique id called `ledger_id`.
+The catchup is managed by a class called `LedgerManager` which is a thin facade for the following actors:
-When a `ledger` is initialised, `addLedger` method of `LedgerManager` is called; this method registers the ledger with the `LedgerManager`.
-`addLedger` also accepts callbacks which are called on occurence of different events, like before/after starting catchup for a ledger, before/after marking catchup complete for a ledger, after adding any transaction that was received in catchup to the ledger.
+- `ClientSeederService`:
+    - performs catchup of clients and other nodes
+    - it processes input `LedgerStatus` and `CatchupReq`, and outputs `LedgerStatus`, `ConsistencyProof` and `CatchupRep`.
+    - the service is always active.
+- `NodeSeederService`:
+    - performs catchup of other nodes
+    - it processes input `LedgerStatus` and `CatchupReq`, and outputs `LedgerStatus`, `ConsistencyProof` and `CatchupRep`.
+    - the service is always active.
+- `NodeLeecherService`:
+    - Performs catchup of this node.
+    - Active only at the time of the node catchup.
+    - Responsible for catchup of all ledgers in the order mentioned above.
+    - `LedgerLeecherService` is responsible for catchup of every ledger:
+        - Instantiated for every ledger.
+        - `ConsProofService` is responsible for Step 1: learn how many transaction to catch-up.
+        - `CatchupRepService` is responsible for Step 2: request and apply transactions from other nodes.

+### Catchup Callbacks

+There is a number of callbacks called during catchup:
+- Before each ledger starts catch-up
+    - to change Node's state (discovering-synching-synced-etc.)
+- After each ledger finishes catch-up
+    - to change Node's state (discovering-synching-synced-etc.)
+- After a transaction received during catchup is added to the ledger
+    - to update states and other indexes and caches (see [Storages](storage.md))
+- After all ledgers are caught-up
+    - make Node participating
+    - adjust current viewNo and primaries (based on the information from the audit ledger)
+    - adjust last ordered 3PC (based on the information from the audit ledger)
+    - adjust watermarks

 Relevant code:
 - LedgerManager: `plenum/common/ledger_manager.py`
+- SeederService: `plenum/server/catchup/seeder_service.py`
+- NodeLeecherService: `plenum/server/catchup/node_leecher_service.py`
+- LedgerLeecherService: `plenum/server/catchup/ledger_leecher_service.py`
+- ConsProofService: `plenum/server/catchup/cons_proof_service.py`
-- LedgerInfo: `plenum/common/ledger_info.py`
+- CatchupRepService: `plenum/server/catchup/catchup_rep_service.py`
 - Catchup message types: `plenum/common/messages/node_messages.py`
 - Catchup quorum values: `plenum/server/quorums.py`